kevinsteves/pan-python/doc/pan.xapi.rst

 xml_result()
 ~~~~~~~~~~~~

- The xml_root() method returns the XML document from the previous
+ The xml_result() method returns the XML document from the previous
  request as a string starting at the child of the result element.

 status